 Outstanding visitor experience

-This tendency follows from the previous one, but has a somewhat broader meaning.
+This tendency follows from the previous one but has a somewhat broader meaning.
 It is no longer enough just to regularly update your website with quality updates.
-It is important to take care of all visitors/readers/customers involved at any of your touchpoints like social media, microblog etc. Moreover, it is not uncommon to be using data about your customers to personalise the information offered to them to make it as relevant as possible and ensure deeper engagement.
+It is important to take care of all visitors/readers/customers involved at any of your touchpoints like social media, microblog etc. Moreover, it is not uncommon to be using data about your customers to personalize the information offered to them to make it as relevant as possible and ensure deeper engagement.

 COPE with your content in the most effective way